How to Integrate Fastio API with Cloudflare Workers

 Handling Large File Uploads and Streaming Data

 Streaming data correctly is a core part of edge file processing.
 Cloudflare Workers cannot buffer large payloads.
-If a user uploads a multiple video, loading that file into a JavaScript variable will crash the V8 isolate because of memory limits.
+If a user uploads a large video, loading that file into a JavaScript variable will crash the V8 isolate because of memory limits.

 Processing Fastio Webhooks at the Edge